MohamedEmad34/Design-and-ASIC-Implementation-of-UART/README.md

 The UART transmitter, receiver, and integrated top-level design were verified using dedicated Verilog testbenches.

-The verification covers normal UART communication as well as error scenarios.
+The verification covers both normal UART communication and error scenarios.

 ### Verification Summary